AckerlyXu/heima/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 > When working with the Media Services REST API, the following considerations apply:
 >
 > When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).
+>
+> For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).
+>
+>

 ### Open Restriction
 Open restriction means the system will deliver the key to anyone who makes a key request.
 This restriction might be useful for testing purposes.